Rheiley/Arclight/README.md

 # Arclight
-Arclight, a virtual assistant that can perform basic tasks.
+A virtual assistant that can perform basic tasks.

 Features:
 - Searches songs on Youtube with the keyword "play"